 The “spiritual warfare” that charismatic-minded Christians engage in, and that Carolyn and I have tried to warn people away from, has particular markers:

 First, it is flesh based.
 It’s carnal, using all sorts of objects — and sometimes animals — that are are of the physical, instead of the spiritual concepts spoken of in Scripture.
-They are operating under the misconception that because they are using visualization of physical objects to enter into a spiritual battle, and not actually and physically touching the object that they are declaring with their mouth, that it somehow transforms what is physical, or what would be physical, into something that is spiritual.
-So, whether or not they are literally taking a sword (for instance), or are simply visualizing a sword and “declaring it” with their mouth, matters not!
+They are operating under the misconception that because they are often using visualization of physical objects to enter into a spiritual battle, and not actually and physically touching the object that they are declaring with their mouth (although sometimes they do), that it somehow transforms what is physical, or what would be physical, into something that is spiritual.
+But whether or not they are literally taking a sword (for instance), or are simply visualizing a sword and “declaring it” with their mouth, matters not!
 They are trying to use what is physical in order to enter into battle with the enemy, and Scripture does not teach this.